Disclosures and You: What Can We Learn About a Property Before Buying It

 The California Legislature Requires Sellers to Disclose A Lot About Property — Except for When They Didn’t — So What Should You Expect?

-When you’re out and about at open houses or are trying to gauge a property’s popularity you’ll often hear “disclosures” thrown about as if it was going out of style.
 So, what are they?
 Disclosures typically refer to a set documents that sellers are supposed to complete that answers questions about the property they’re selling.
 Disclosure documents may also include pre-sale property inspections (general contractor’s, pest, roof, fireplace, sewer lateral, underground storage tank), reports about area natural hazards, a property’s permit history and reams of boilerplate advisories and notices.
 Ultimately from those hundreds of pages about 20-50 pages are relevant.
 Most seller’s agents want would-be buyers to have reviewed disclosure materials before submitting an offer.
 So knowing how many disclosure packages an agent has sent out will inform buyers if they face potential competition from other buyers.

 California’s Civil Code requires sellers to disclose property conditions and material information affirmatively to would-be buyers.
 What’s a material fact?
 There’s no bright-line rule as the definition changes under different circumstances but it’s generally understood as a fact that will impact a buyer’s decision to make an offer on a property and what the offer will be.
 There are standard forms the local REALTOR association and state association produce that most agents use.